justinhj/justinhj.github.io/_posts/2019-06-09-monoids-for-production.md

 Note that we use `foldMap` instead of `fold` here because we need to map a function over the list to add the multiplication tag.
 We could also just put a locally scoped implicit monoid for multiplication, but that would break type class coherence.
 See FP for Mortals for more on Tags and type class coherence.
 In Cats there is no Tags mechanism so you must find other ways to get your alternate implementations in scope.

-Finally one more example from the sample code `MaxMonoid.scala`, a Monoid instance for the maximum of two numbers.
+Finally one more example from my sample code `MaxMonoid.scala`, a Monoid instance for the maximum of two numbers:

 ```scala
 implicit val maxIntMonoid : Monoid[Int] = Monoid.instance[Int]({case (a : Int,b :  Int) => Math.max(a,b)} , Int.MinValue)